sathyanmadhavan/summer_internship_2024/README.md

     -  Explored for datasets and model in hugging face to build a project

-    -  Picked up a project titled CONTEXT B*ASED QUESTION ANSWERING USING RAG
+    -  Picked up a project titled CONTEXT BASED QUESTION ANSWERING USING RAG

     -  Prepared abstract for the project